 Census Data for Waukesha ...

-The most recent Census Estimate<1> was for 2017 and it gives Waukesha a population of 8,802 people.
+The most recent Census Estimate<1> was for 2017 and it gave Waukesha a population of 8,802 people.

 The community of Waukesha is located in Waukesha County.
 The 2010 Census gave Waukesha County a population of 389,891 people.
 This means that Waukesha had 2.34% of the county's total population, making it Waukesha's 10th most populous community.

-When the Census Bureau conducts a census for a community like Waukesha, they draw a boundary around the area in which they are going to conduct their count - this is called a sampling area (or a polygon).
+When the Census Bureau conducts a census for a community like Waukesha, they draw a boundary around the area in which they are going to conduct their count - this defines the sampling area (usually shaped as a polygon).
 The shape of the sampling area can be quite complex and it's important to keep in mind that the boundaries of the sampling area may or may not match the recognized boundaries of the community.

 Things like the population, area and housing for Waukesha reflect the sampling area.
-Since the shape of the sampling area and the actual boundaries of Waukesha might be slightly different, it's best to check with the U.S. Census Bureau if you need precision.
+Since the shape of the sampling area and the actual boundaries of Waukesha might be different, it's best to check with the U.S. Census Bureau to resolve any difference between the two.

 Waukesha County has a land area of 549 square miles [1,423.4 km²].
 At 21.24 square miles [55 km²], Waukesha has 3.86% of the county's total land area.